 ❌ No drying or warming feature

-A superb option if your budget is a little stretched, the Boots Baby Electric Sterilizer can sterilize in just six minutes.
-It is designed to fit up to six bottles, but this will depend on what type of bottles you are using – be it standard or wide-neck bottles.
+A superb option if your budget is stretched, the Boots Baby Electric Sterilizer can sterilize in six minutes.
+It is designed to fit up to six bottles.
+However, this will depend on what type of bottles you are using – be it standard or wide-neck bottles.
 We could fit in either three Mam bottles and accessories, or six Philips Avent designs, for example.
 A tray built into the design lets you sterilize teats and other accessories at the same time.

-Daniel Macdonald, dad to two-year-old Arlo, gave it a test run to see how useful and ergonomic he thought the design.
+Daniel Macdonald, dad to two-year-old Arlo, gave it a test run.
 ‘This kit comes complete with tongs, which I found quite useful as it let me remove the bottles without touching inside the bottles and helped when they felt a little hot after a cycle,’ says Daniel ‘What’s handy is that if you keep the lid of the sterilizer securely on after a cycle, the contents will remain sterile for up to three hours.’

 While it isn’t the smallest design he’s tried, Daniel found the design discreet and compact.
 ‘It has all the basics you need to keep baby bottles, lids, and teats clean and sterile,’ he says.
 ‘I found the digital display easy to navigate too and at six minutes, it’s also very quick.
 Set up was simple as you just add 75ml of water and then add the bottles and tray.
 It comes with a built-in timer that has a voice reminder to let you know when the sterilizing cycle is complete, and I found this useful when I was in a hurry to get a bottle ready for the next feed.’